 According to news reports, Faruk, a male, and Kismet, a female Bengal tiger, were brought to Six flags Discovery Kingdom in July 2014 at age ONE MONTH.
 Tigers normally nurse until the age of six months and stay with their mothers two years.
 Premature maternal deprivation causes physical and emotional problems in tigers.
 This is a prime example of profit trumping animal welfare at Six Flags Discovery Kingdom.

-What is wrong with this picture - aside from the poor quality?
-It is a screen shot of a Youtube video of Odin, the Bengal tiger at Six Flags, while he was pacing endlessly - a stereotypical behavior caused by boredom and stress in captivity.
-At this moment his pacing is interrupted by screaming people on a roller coaster right next to his enclosure.
+This is a Bengal tiger at Six Flags, pacing endlessly - a stereotypical behavior caused by boredom and stress in captivity.
+Occasionally his pacing is interrupted by screaming people on a roller coaster right next to his enclosure.
 In addition to the screaming people and the roar of the roller coaster, this normally nocturnal being listens to a loud speaker blaring right outside his enclosure all day long.
 By nature, Bengal tigers are loners and avoid humans.
 They have territories 40 to 70 square miles that they protect.

-As pitiful as Odin's enclosure is, he is living in the lap of luxury compared to the other Six Flags tigers.
+As pitiful as this tiger's enclosure is, he is living in the lap of luxury compared to the other Six Flags tigers.
 Six Flags has eight tigers, and most of them are kept in kennels where the public can't see them.